-M&A Due Diligence Checklists: Preparing 6 Areas of Your Software Business for a Successful Exit
+SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

-The best way to prepare for due diligence in a software M&A transaction is to do the majority of the legwork beforehand.
-This means taking the time to gather the right documentation, external expertise, and support you need to succeed before diligence even starts.
+The best way to prepare for due diligence in a SaaS M&A transaction is to do most of the legwork before it starts.

-Business diligence includes all information regarding the core tenants of your business model and operations.
+Business diligence includes the core tenants of your business model and operations.
 It’s sometimes referred to as administrative diligence.
-Here are a few checklist items you should consider when conducting business due diligence.
+Here are a few items you should consider.

 Priority Requests

-The most important checklist items of diligence include business overview information pertaining to business operations as well as revenue.
-This includes information like historical income statements, an employee census, customer contracts, third-party contractors, sales booking data, detailed revenue tracing, and at-risk customers.
+The most important checklist items include business information pertaining to operations as well as revenue.
+This includes historical income statements, an employee census, customer contracts, third-party contractors, sales booking data, detailed revenue tracing, and at-risk customers.

 Sales & Marketing

-A main function of business diligence is to get a sense of how well the company’s sales pipeline, sales compensation, and marketing efforts are working.
-Pricing books, average selling price, and historical sales productivity are all included in this area of business diligence.
+A main function of due diligence for SaaS companies is to get a sense of how well the company’s sales pipeline, sales compensation, and marketing efforts are working.
+Pricing books, average selling price, and historical sales productivity are all included in this area.

-Examining financials such as backlogged revenue, audited financials, balance sheets, cash flow, profit and loss statements, and the costs of business expenses are all included here.
-Additionally, details on historical or projected capital expenditures are also included.
+Examining backlogged revenue, audited financials, balance sheets, cash flow, profit and loss statements, and business expenses are included here.
+Additionally, details on historical or projected capital expenditures are included.

 Customer Support

-Be sure to provide a full look into customer support incidents, calls, and resolution times here.
+Be ready to provide a look into customer support incidents, calls, and resolution times.

 Development

-The final section of business diligence takes a look at development as it pertains to the product architecture overall, including lines of code counts by product area, development backlog, development staff allocation by skill set, and product roadmap.
+The final section of business diligence looks at development as it pertains to the product architecture, including lines of code counts by product area, development backlog, development staff allocation by skill set, and product roadmap.
 Custom solutions in the customer base as well as third party software packages will also need to be shared here.

 Accounting due diligence involves reporting around all the financial areas of the business in greater detail, including cash flow, customer contracts, income statements, expenses, liabilities, and other related requests.
-Consider these 11 areas with checklist items for accounting due diligence.
+Consider these 11 areas of accounting due diligence.

 General

-Account diligence includes taking a look at the broad overview of how the company is performing.
+Accounting due diligence includes looking at how the company is performing.
 This means providing annual financial statements, detailed financial statements, access to historical audit work papers, a description of any significant or unusual accounting controls, and copies of the top five customer and vendor contracts.

 Income Statement

-When it comes to income statements, during accounting diligence the company will need to provide the full billing register for the last three years, a breakdown of costs and goods sold, operation expenses by department, cost of services by department, and a narrative description of the company’s policies and procedures relating to revenue recognition as well as terms of sale.
+When it comes to income statements, the company will need to provide the billing register for the past three years, a breakdown of costs and goods sold, operations expenses by department, cost of services by department, and a narrative description of the company’s policies and procedures relating to revenue recognition, as well as terms of sale.

 Cash